nervetattoo/themable-grid/README.md

 ## Configuration

 The `cards` key to list cards is required and the only needed config.
-You can configure the grid styling and breakpoints in your theme (recommended) or on the individual themable-grid card.
+You can configure the grid styling and breakpoints in your root lovelace config (recommended) or on the individual themable-grid card.
 You can either rely on the built-in breakpoints to get a 1-2-3 column setup for mobile-tablet-desktop or you can override with your own breakpoints.
 The default breakpoints will be named `mobile`, `tablet` and `desktop` to make the intention very clear.
 These names can be used to override styles for the individual cards on individual breakpoints.